-When the Hartford Whalers beat the Edmonton Oilers, on Nov.
+When the Hartford Whalers beat the Edmonton Oilers on Nov.
 15, 1986, Ron Francis dressed in his 358th game for the team.
 He passed Blaine Stoughton for the most games played in franchise history.
-He eventually played in 1,186 games which are still the record for the Whalers/Carolina Hurricanes.
+He eventually played in 1,186 games which is still the record for the Whalers/Carolina Hurricanes.

 A decade later, on Nov.
 15, 1996, Damian Rhodes became the Ottawa Senators’ leader in victories when he won his 15th game with the team, a 4-3 win over the Blackhawks.
 He broke the mark of 14 held by Don Beaupre.
 His 65 wins are still the fifth-most in franchise history.

-Tom Barrasso became the Pittsburgh Penguins’ all-time leader in shutouts, on Nov.
+Tom Barrasso became the Pittsburgh Penguins’ all-time leader in shutouts on Nov.
 14, 1997, in a 5-0 win at the Maple Leafs.
 His 12th shutout with the team broke the previous record held by Les Binkley.
-He finished his career with 22 shutouts, which remained the team record until Marc-Andre Fleury recorded 44 during his time in Pittsburgh.
+He finished his career with 22 shutouts, which remained the team record until Marc-Andre Fleury recorded 44 in Pittsburgh.

 A Big Night in 2002

 Nov.
-15, 2002, was a very memorable night with numerous personal milestones achieved by some of the best players of the era.
+15, 2002, was a memorable night with numerous personal milestones achieved by some of the era’s best players.

 A pair of Hockey Hall of Famers accomplished major feats when the Dallas Stars beat the Colorado Avalanche 4-2.
 Mike Modano picked up an assist to become the fifth American-born player in league history to score 1,000 career points.
-In the losing effort, Patrick Roy became the NHL’s all-time leader in minutes played by a goaltender, passing Terry Sawchuk.
+Patrick Roy became the NHL’s all-time leader in minutes played by a goaltender, passing Terry Sawchuk in the losing effort.

-Down in Tampa Bay, Dave Andreychuk became the first player in NHL history to score 250 power-play goals.
+In Tampa Bay, Dave Andreychuk became the first player in NHL history to score 250 power-play goals.
 His milestone tally helped the Lightning knock off the visiting San Jose Sharks 4-2.
-He retired with 274 power-play goals which are still the league record.
+He retired with 274 power-play goals, which are still the league record.